sangokey/minesweeper/README.md

 # Minesweeper Game by Sang Ok Suh

 ## Overview
-I have recreated the famous Minesweeper game with two difficuties: Easy (9x9 with 10 bombs) and Hard (16x16 with 40 Bombs).
+I have recreated the famous Minesweeper game with two difficuties:
+1. Easy (9x9 with 10 bombs)
+2. Hard (16x16 with 40 Bombs)

 ## Contents
 I have provided one file and one image folder: